Ladder Branding: Yalumba and Viognier

 |Yalumba Virgilius Viognier||£30 — £35||Flagship ladder brand member|

 The entry-level member Y Series is still not cheap.
-Yalumba wish to avoid the opposite of a ladder brand benefit occurring where a super-premium member would not be credible if the entry-level product shipped at £5.
+Certainly, Yalumba wish to avoid the opposite of a ladder brand benefit occurring where a super-premium member would not be credible if the entry-level product shipped at £5.

 In addition, Yalumba have included a member (Organic) which could act as a bridge between the entry level Y Series and the pricier Eden Valley.

-Some separate products are co-marketed with the above, which runs the risk of diluting the ladder branding effect.
+The ladder brand is co-marketed.
+Other products feature with it.
+This runs the risk of reducing the ladder branding effect.
 The Botrytis Viognier is really a separate product.
 Technically it is more expensive often than the Virgilius but this is a niche entry with limited supply available only in 375ml format.

-There is also a Shiraz/Viognier product range which has only two members but they are also clearly located at distinct price points (Y Series at entry level and Hand Picked at premium level).
+There is also a Shiraz/Viognier product range which has only two members.
+They are also clearly located at distinct price points.
+Y Series is located at entry level and Hand Picked is located at premium level.

 Also, Yalumba offer an Eau de Vie named V de Vie.
-This is made from Viognier which is co-marketed with the ladder brand even though this is really only coincidentally made from Viognier.
+This product uses Viognier grapes.
+V de Vie is co-marketed with the ladder brand even though this is really only coincidentally made from Viognier.
 There will be few varietal characteristics visible in a spirit.

-Potentially these other products could be considered as not really part of the straight Viognier range, but they all go towards giving Yalumba a strong mind share of the Australian Viognier space.
+The straight Viognier range does not really include these other products.
+However, they all go towards giving Yalumba a strong mind share of the Australian Viognier space.

 The Eden Valley product is located just south of the premium slot.
 The name is well-chosen because it emphasises a sense of place but also there are positive associations between “Eden” and quality.

-The Virgilius is available in Magnum, is suitable for ageing and is among few Australian wines to be given a flagship location in the main wine displays at 67 Pall Mall, for example.
+The Virgilius is available in Magnum.
+It is suitable for ageing.
+It is one of few Australian wines to be given a flagship location in the main wine displays at 67 Pall Mall, for example.
 So it has clearly established its premium nature.

-Yalumba is not a listed company and is therefore not required to provide extensive public data on revenue generation.
+Yalumba is not a listed company.
+It is therefore not required to provide extensive public data on revenue generation.

 - Mainland China (40 per cent of total export value)